Research Distinction in Psychology

 Q. How do I enroll in Psychology 4999.01?

 A. To enroll in Psychology 4991.01, students should pick up an application from the Psychology Advising Office.
 The application requires the signature of the Faculty Thesis Advisor.
 Once this is turned in to the Psychology Advising Office, students will be enrolled in Psychology 4999.01.

 Q. Is there any paperwork I need to complete to get this Honor?

-A. Yes, you must submit a Thesis Application with the College of Arts and Sciences at least one term before your graduating term.
+A. Yes, you must submit a Thesis Application with the College of Arts and Sciences (under Research Distinction) at least one term before your graduating term.
 You will need to submit a research proposal and your Faculty Thesis Advisor’s signature on the application form.
 You will need to schedule an appointment with your Psychology Advisor to complete the Major Program Form of the application.